Diet

 Excessive sodium intake is strongly linked to high blood pressure (hypertension), which is a major risk factor for heart disease.
 It attracts water, leading to increased blood volume and pressure on the blood vessel walls.
 Elevated blood pressure puts strain on the heart and can contribute to the development of cardiovascular conditions.

-Cutting sodium - cardiac lauren
+Cutting sodium - Cardiac Lauren

 As we have heard, sodium also plays a crucial role in maintaining proper fluid balance in the body.
 It helps regulate the amount of water inside and outside of cells, which impacts blood volume and blood pressure.
 However, excessive intake can disrupt this balance, leading to fluid retention and increased blood volume, again, contributing to increased tension on the heart.